freesemt/molass-essence/_sources/chapters/01/elutional-view.md

 [^1]: In this animation, brighter sectors in circles are meant to be the pores.

-[^2]: In reality, there are some due gaps between the column bottom and the measuring devices.
+[^2]: In reality, there are some due gaps, which are ignored, between the column bottom and the measuring devices.